High Quality Low Beam Distribution

-While sample 3 gives us about 34% of peak illuminance at farthest reaching area.
+While sample 3 gives us about 34% of peak illuminance at the farthest-reaching area.
 Which is more than 3 times of the relative strength impression difference compare to sample 1 and 2.
 Peak illuminance is registered at around -2.5 degree = 16.05m from driver view.

-This is the exact reason behind why the road illumination images of samples 1 and 2 show less distance illumination despite having much higher illuminance over overall measured distance.
+This is the exact reason why the road illumination images of samples 1 and 2 show less distance illumination despite having much higher illuminance over the overall measured distance.